TinuCH1976/link-library/readme.txt

 == Changelog ==

+= 2.5.9.1 =
+* Modified code only to display table column headers if they contain text

 = 2.5.9 =
 * Stopped showing links sets as private by default
 * Added option to show links even if they are hidden (false by default)